Jump to the 2017 schedule (with pictures!)

 - collect postcards and messages of support in your congregation, and get them to us at 243 S.Allen St. #337 State College, PA 16801 BEFORE MAY 19 to deliver during the meetings.

 - JOIN IN SPIRIT by planning a get-out-the-bike event at your congregation or community: (and be sure to share it with us, so we can share it at paipl.org — with announcements before and/or stories after with photos and stories) event possibilities include:

 - a how-to workshop on spring cleaning and basic bike maintenance and repair

-- install or dedicate a bike rack (You have a bike rack already?
+- installation or dedication of a bike rack (You have a bike rack already?
 Does it need a coat of paint, a shelter, or more slots?
 How about other climate-stewardship options: a bus bench or shelter, or marked priority parking spots for every-seat-taken carpool folks?)

 - a community ride before, during, or after the PA-to-DC ride.
 There are so many possibilities for this: congregation to congregation ride, a sustainable features “scavenger hunt” or solar tour, a multi-point, multi-congregation 5K pleasure ride to Creation care picnic, a “they speak for me” visit to lawmakers’ district offices—reach out to brainstorm with us and connect with existing resources.

 - May is National Bike Month Bike to Work day is on our departure date this year:May 19, 2017.
 Schedule Bike to Worship day!
 Planning guides available here.